seq-lang/seq/docs/sphinx/tutorial/primer.rst

     t[1]  # type: float
     u = (1, )  # type: Tuple[int]

-As all types must be known at the compile time, tuple indexing works only if a tuple is homogenous (all types are the same) or if the value of the index is known at compile-time.
+As all types must be known at compile time, tuple indexing works only if a tuple is homogenous (all types are the same) or if the value of the index is known at compile-time.